conglu1997/erdos_321_computation/README.md

   encountered collision cuts and run `kissat` to produce a DRAT proof.
 If `kissat` is absent, falls back to a feasibility check (not proof-producing).
 - `--threads`: passed to the MIP search (CBC).
+- `--monotone-window`: in sequential mode, try to extend solutions by up to this many new elements using exact collision checks before re-solving; 0 disables (default).

+## Features and optimizations
+- Monotone extension shortcut (`--monotone-window`): adaptively grows/shrinks the extension window based on collision hits and oracle/solve cost, emitting telemetry and skipping re-solves when the collision catalogue shows the next integers are safe to append.

 ## Tests
 Run the unit tests (fast check of collision detection and the sequence prefix for N ≤ 20):